thewonlab/H-MAGMA/README.md

 # H-MAGMA
 Authors: Nancy Sey and Hyejung Won
 Created: 06/14/2019
 Updated: 09/15/2020

 ## H_MAGMA.sh
+* We updated the code and results using the updated version of MAGMA (MAGMA v.1.08) that better controls for the type I error rate inflation.
+Initial results were generated from MAGMA v.1.07b.
+Both versions of MAGMA can be downloaded from: https://ctg.cncr.nl/software/magma.
 * This file is to run Hi-C coupled MAGMA or H-MAGMA to assign non-coding SNPs to cognate genes.
 Follow the detailed script below to run H-MAGMA for fetal brain, adult brain and iPSC derived neurons and astrocyte.
-   - magma/1.07b/bin/magma: We used MAGMA version 1.07b to ran H-MAGMAv1.07 and MAGMA version 1.08b for H-MAGMAv1.08.
-Both versions of MAGMA can be downloaded from (https://ctg.cncr.nl/software/magma)
+   - magma/1.07b/bin/magma: using MAGMA version 1.07b
+   - magma/1.08/bin/magma: using MAGMA version 1.08
    - --bfiile g1000_eur: Reference file for European population, downloaded from [Reference data (https://ctg.cncr.nl/software/magma)]
    - --pval disorder1_GWAS.txt: P-values from GWAS summary statistics, see below.
    - use=rsid,P: use rsid and P columns in GWAS summary statistics for SNP IDs and P-values, respectively.